hekailiang/squirrel/README.md

 	...
 	}
 	```
-	This example can be found in package "*org.squirrelframework.foundation.fsm.snake*".
+	This example can be found in package *"org.squirrelframework.foundation.fsm.snake"*.

 ## Future Plan
 * Support state persistence